grandparkla/nyela/index.markdown

 ### Taking Rideshare Like Lyft Or Uber?

-Use the drop off/pick up zone near the *1st Street and Los Angeles Street* event entrance/exit.
+Use the drop off/pick up zone near the [1st Street and North Los Angeles Street](https://goo.gl/maps/5TKyU4gYYY62) event entrance/exit.
 Here’s an address (drop pin here):

-*111 Los Angeles Street, Los Angeles, California 90012*
+*111 North Los Angeles Street, Los Angeles, California 90012*

 This address is for navigation only and is not an official event or affiliate address.